Weather and Climate in Mombasa: Best Time to Visit

 The dry season is still warm, although temperatures are more comfortable than during the hot and humid months.
 During the day, the temperature is normally between 27°C and 30°C, and in the evenings, it is cooler and more comfortable.
 This balance allows tourists to spend more time outdoors comfortably.

-Humidity and Comfort Levels
+Humidity and comfort levels

 Despite the fact that Mombasa is a coastal city with naturally great humidity, the humidity is generally lower during the dry season.
 This is added to the constant ocean breezes to make the climate a more comfortable one, particularly during the afternoons.
 It is a season that many travelers consider best to take a walking tour, a cultural tour, and even enjoy outdoor food.